lowlevel-studios/docker-android-build-box/README.md

 ## Introduction

-A **docker** image build to supply an **Android** build environment.
+A **docker** image that can be used to supply an **Android** build environment.
 This is based on the fabulous work by [Ming Chen](https://github.com/mingchen/docker-android-build-box).
 So thanks goes to him for providing the base for this.

 ## What's Inside